Access Control Policy

 - Group memberships assigned to a user login.

-- Access control policy that grants access to one or more policy
+- Access control policy that grants access to one or more policy actions to a group or user.

 The remainder of this section will describe how to use the access control policy, or watch the video below for an overview: